 Highly trained staff

-We use current techniques and positive approaches when treating adults with ASD.
+We use current techniques and positive approaches when treating autistic adults.
 The staff consists of professionals from different fields, including:

 - Social workers